Şerif Mardin: Views

 Focusing on the Ottoman Empire, Mardin developed many hypotheses about the societal structure of Ottomans.
 For instance, he argued that in the Ottoman Empire, there was no 'civil society' in the Hegelian terms that could operate independently of central government and was based on property rights.
 Therefore, the lack of civil society led to a difference in the social evolution and political culture in Ottoman society in contrast to Western societies.
 Mardin applied the terms center and periphery to the Ottoman society, and concluded that the society consisted of city dwellers, including the Sultan, his officials and nomads.
 In his view the center included city dwellers, and the periphery nomads.
 The integration of center and periphery was not achieved.
 These two societal characteristics, namely the existence of center and periphery, and the lack of successful integration of them, also existed in the modern Turkish society which remained to be the major duality in Turkey.
 Mardin also emphasized the importance of Jon Turks' thought, addressing the attention of the English-speaking world.
 Mardin also analyzed the thought of Said Nursi, who was part of this movement in the early years of his life.

 Instead of following mainstream accounts of the modernization process in Turkey, Mardin adopted an alternative approach in this regard claiming that Turkish modernization is multi-dimensional.
 Therefore, reductionism in the form of binary accounts that were resulted from Kemalism cannot provide a satisfactory analysis of Turkish modernism.
 On the other hand, Mardin maintained that the gap between center and periphery continued during the process of Turkish modernization.
 Mardin also critically assessed Kemalism and concluded that it has been unsuccessful.
 But, the reason for Kemalism's underachievement is not related to the fact that it has been insensitive to popularly held beliefs.
 Instead, Kemalism cannot be sufficiently linked to the heritage of Enlightenment.
 In short, Kemalism could not develop texts and philosophy of ethics to describe itself and to pass over next generations.

 Mardin coined the concept of "Turkish Exceptionalism" to reveal the reasons for the Turks in dealing with Islam and their vision of the state in a different fashion in contrast to other Muslim countries.
-Mardin objected the idea that the separation between religion and the state in Turkey was a product of Mustafa Kemal Atatürk’s movement.
+Mardin objected the idea that the separation between religion and the state in Turkey was a product of Mustafa Kemal Atatürk's movement.
 Instead, he argued that this separation began during the Ottoman period.
 Concerning secularism, Mardin also posited a view that reflects the exceptional use of the term in Turkey.
 He stated that secularism in Turkey does not refer to a hostile state approach towards religion.
 Instead, secularism for Turks means that the state comes before religion by just “one millimeter”.

-Mardin further asserts that religion, Islam in this context, and its representatives, including clerics, function as a mediator between the individual and the state.
+Mardin asserted that religion, Islam in this context, and its representatives, including clerics, function as a mediator between the individual and the state.
 Islam was also a unifying code for those in the periphery during the late period of the Ottoman Empire.
+For Mardin Kemalism and Islam were not rival ideologies.